-Pretty much everyone who studies World War II knows that the Nazis developed jet aircraft which took to the skies in the war's final year.
+Pretty much everyone who studies World War II knows that the Germans developed several jet aircraft which took to the skies in the war's final year.
 The jet which gets the majority of the press is the undeniably superb Me 262 jet fighter/bomber.
 There were many other jet projects in development, though, and some of them were fantastic performers.
 Perhaps the finest of them all was the Arado Ar 234 Blitz Bomber.

 Arado Flugzeugwerke was a World War I aircraft manufacturer which was most known to German aviators for the Arado Ar 66 trainer in which they trained.
 It did not supply many of its own designs during the war, and achieved perhaps its greatest prominence as the main subcontractor for the horrendous Heinkel He 177 bomber (the "flaming firebox").
 That is, except for its one shining success of the war, the Ar 234.